Healthcare Administration Program

-The Health Care Administration Program (HCAP) provides quality education and lifelong learning opportunities to future and current healthcare leaders.
-The HCAP supports Idaho State University's mission as the center for the education of health professionals in the State of Idaho, and the Kasiska School of Health Profession's mission of enhancing the quality of life of the residents of Idaho.
-The HCAP serves to advance the knowledge and the ability of healthcare professionals to lead their organizations, to serve their communities and to improve the health statuses of their communities.
+The Healthcare Administration Program (HCAP) provides quality education and lifelong learning opportunities to future and current healthcare leaders.
+HCAP supports Idaho State University's mission as the center for the education of health professionals in the State of Idaho.
+The HCAP serves to advance the knowledge and the ability of healthcare professionals to lead their organizations, to serve their communities and to improve the health status of their communities.

 Specifically, the HCAP:

 - Prepares individuals for entry to mid-level management positions in group practice, ambulatory care, long-term care, hospitals, managed care organizations, and other health-related organizations.

 - Develops administrative, technical, problem-solving, conceptual, and human relations knowledge and skills that provide the foundation for future healthcare administrators and leaders.

 - Uses industry competency models and current evidence on teaching and learning to provide students the best quality education possible.

 - Fosters practical educational experiences and promotes interaction among students, alumni, and mentors in area and regional health organizations.

 - Works with each student in the program to ensure proper placement and professional development in administrative internships and initial positions, assuring an appropriate match between the individual and the healthcare organization.